goromal/ios_logger/README.md

 # ios_logger
 Application for logging camera images, accelerometer and gyroscope data,  gps and heading data, motion data and magnet data.

-This application was made for logging camera images and sensor data on Apple devices (iPad/iPhone).
+This application was made for logging camera images and sensor data on Apple devices (iPad/iPhone) and is particularly geared towards performing intrinsic/extrinsic calibrations for VIO applications.

 ## Build and run:
 1. Clone with ```git clone --recurse-submodules https://github.com/goromal/ios_logger.git```